magnusKue/Balls-In-Bevy/README.md

 ## How to play:

-The game is auto paused on launch so youll need to press space to resume
+The game is auto paused on launch so you'll need to press "space" to resume.
+To switch between the game and the main menu you can use "g" and "m".
+Score is only printed to the console, there is no HUD.